-See below for our abstract submission processes for Poster/Oral Presentations, Poster Awards, Symposium Guidelines, and Media Embargo Policy.
+See the abstract submission processes for Poster/Oral Presentations, Poster Awards, Symposium Guidelines, and Media Embargo Policy below.
+All 2021 Congress submissions are closed.

-*The deadline to submit a poster/oral presentation is 29 November 2018.
-Notification for acceptance or otherwise will be emailed to the presenter in January 2019.
+The deadline to submit a poster/oral presentation is 2 December 2020.
+Notification of acceptance or otherwise will be emailed to the presenter in early January 2021.

 - Presentation abstracts should be structured as: Background, Methods, Results, and Discussion.
 Include as much actual data as possible.